 - Small business: $80 per month for five numbers and eight extensions

-Dialpad is a business phone system that includes unlimited calling, SMS, and MMS in the US and Canada.
+Dialpad is a business phone system that includes calling, SMS, and MMS in the US and Canada.
 Whether you log into Dialpad from your phone or PC, you’ll be able to access features like auto-attendant, call recording, and voicemail transcriptions on top of making phone calls.

 However, if you want to access key integrations like Zapier and Slack — which come free with all OpenPhone plans — you’ll need to upgrade your plan and pay for at least three users.
 If you want a custom plan with more advanced features, you need at least 100 team members on your account.